 How Much Fuel Does a Reefer Trailer Use?

 Most reefer tanks have a 50-gallon capacity.
 Since reefers burn around 0.75 gallons of fuel per hour, most reefer tanks must be filled in two to four days.
 The truck’s distance doesn’t affect reefer tanks’ fuel consumption since they are closed systems.
-What does affect the fuel consumption of these refrigerated units is how often they’re opened and their quality.
+What affects the fuel consumption of these refrigerated units is how often they’re opened and their quality.
 Poorly maintained or older units will generally need more fuel.

 What Happens if a Reefer Runs Out of Fuel?